 Resolution 79 (Rev. New Delhi, 2024) of the World Telecommunication Standardization Assembly, on the role of telecommunications/ICTs in handling and controlling e-waste from telecommunications and information technology equipment and methods of treating it;

-Resolution 66 (Rev. Kigali, 2022) of the World Telecommunication Development Conference, on information and communication technology, environment, climate change and circular economy,
+Resolution 66 (Rev. Kigali, 2022) of the World Telecommunication Development Conference, on information and communication technology, environment, climate change, and circular economy,

 emphasising